-This Operator's Guide has been prepared to acquaint the owner/operator and passenger with this snowmobile and its various controls, safe riding and maintenance instructions.
+This Operator's Guide has been prepared to acquaint the owner/operator with this snowmobile and its various controls, safe riding and maintenance instructions.

-The following terminology in regards to operator, passenger and vehicle configuration is used as follows throughout this guide:
+The following terminology in regards to operator and vehicle configuration is used as follows throughout this guide:

-- Operator: refers to the person being behind the controls and driving the snowmobile. - Passenger: refers to a person sitting behind the operator. - 1-UP: refers to a model designed for an operator only. - 2-UP: refers to a model designed to accommodate one passenger.
+- Operator: refers to the person being behind the controls and driving the snowmobile. - 1-UP: refers to a model designed for an operator only.